Athos1972/baangt/docs/articles/AsynchronousAndCanonTests.rst

 appears.
 Of course callbacks are more difficult to implement as you not only need to query a service repeatedly, but first implement a callback service as well as the call to the callback service (even when it's done via Kafka or Redis).

-It's another component, that needs to be written, tested and maintained.
+These callbacks are additional components of your system landscape, that need to be developed, tested and maintained.

 Deep dive on test Canons
 ------------------------

 What is a test Canon?
-It is basically the same concept as a canon in music
+It is basically the same concept as a canon in music for a combination of asynchronously executed test steps over and over again in order to have one test result for each test step at any given time slice.

     From Wikipedia_: